Skip to content

 </Grid>

-• ShowBoundingBox (bool, default true) — set False to run an analyzer purely for its event/command and draw nothing.
+• ShowBoundingBox (bool, default true) — set False to run an analyzer purely for its result and draw nothing.
+Honored by every built-in analyzer.

 • OverlayProvider (code-level Func<TArgs, IReadOnlyList<OverlayBox>?>) — return the exact boxes to draw for a detection, or null for none.
 When unset, the analyzer draws its own default styled box.